wearemothership/react-fast-scroll-pdf/README.md

 # Background
 I needed a way to very quickly render a complete PDF document but without using a lot of canvas elements (iPads etc limit the amount of canvas memory).
-This uses a single canvas element and uses pdfjs-dist to render each pdf page before converting it to a jpeg image.
+This uses a single canvas element and uses pdfjs-dist to render each pdf page before converting it to a PNG image.
 PDF annotations are then placed on top of the image so that links etc still work.

 ## Install
 ```bash